7Block Labs

 • Single BLS signature (MinPk, POP):

-Calldata note: points are uncompressed.
-The EIP calls out that “decompression” on‑chain is costlier than sending full coordinates, so prefer uncompressed encodings and minimize the number of pairs you pass.
-Pectra’s calldata repricing (EIP‑7623) further incentivizes aggregation to keep data small. (eips.ethereum.org)
+Calldata note: points are sent in an uncompressed format.
+The EIP mentions that doing "decompression" on-chain is more expensive than just sending the full coordinates, so it’s better to stick with uncompressed encodings and keep the number of pairs you pass to a minimum.
+Pectra’s calldata repricing (EIP‑7623) also encourages aggregation to help keep data sizes down. (eips.ethereum.org)

 Production checklist and gotchas we’re seeing